-Most people have heard of morse code, but don’t really know what it is or how it is used.
+Most people have heard of Morse code, but don’t really know what it is or how it is used.

 Well, it is a really cool form of communication that had a major impact on history, and can still be of value today.

-Other awesome skill guides you may enjoy!
+Other awesome Morse code guides you may enjoy!

 Morse code is a coded communication system using dots, dashes, and spaces to represent letters, numbers, and punctuation symbols.